Sponsored post, views and experiences are our own.

 Join Tell Me Baby here and start making money.

 What Are My Thoughts About Tell Me Baby?

-I’m past the baby stage but would have loved something like this when I was pregnant with my daughters and when they were little.
+I’m past the baby stage but would have loved something like this when I was pregnant with my kids and when they were little.
 Knowing I can find reviews on anything I want to buy from a reputable site helps a lot.
 Being able to earn a little cash from writing my own real reviews is fantastic too.
 I know for many new mums, that $20 gift card can go to something they need or be a treat for themselves they might not have had otherwise.

 Tell Me Baby has a great team behind them, they have wonderful customer service, are genuine and started because they saw the need when they had their own kids.
 We all know what it’s like to try to work out what we need, which brand or item is best and why.
 Having a resource such as this takes the guesswork out for us.